 Administration, Oversight and Management Functions

-48. Have you submitted a plan that demonstrates that there are (or will be) sufficient management, oversight, and administrative functions in place to monitor all EB-5 capital investment activities?
+40. Have you submitted a plan that demonstrates that there are (or will be) sufficient management, oversight, and administrative functions in place to monitor all capital investment activities?
 Yes No

 NOTE: You must provide a description and submit documentation of the regional center's administration, oversight, and management functions that are or will be in place to monitor all capital investment activities and the allocation of the jobs created or maintained under its sponsorship.